Port Dickson Beach and Other Things To Do

 It’s probably not a big deal.
 Still, there weren’t many signs of shore life on the beach.
 It’s one of those things that make a beach perfect for squeamish tourists (i.e. a dead beach) but signals habitat stress to a marine scientist.
 I’d rather see crabs skittering across the sand, juvenile gobies in the rock pools – perhaps shellfish and marine snails clinging to hard surfaces.

-As with many weekend recreational spots in the country, invariably there would be vendors hawking the toys of the season.
+As with many weekend recreational spots in Malaysia, invariably there would be vendors hawking the toys of the season.
 Or the classics – like soap bubbles.

-My American colleague-friend tells me of the soap bubbles that she blows back home.
-Stupendously long bubbles that occasionally result in minor traffic mayhem when they slip away towards roads.
-She can’t get them anywhere that large here.
+My American colleague tells me of the soap bubbles that she blows back home.
+A home concontion, they’re stupendously long bubbles that occasionally result in minor traffic mayhem when they slip away towards roads.
+She complains she can’t get them anywhere that large here.
 She reckons it’s the higher amount of particulates in the air that makes the bubble pop long before it ever gets that big.

-Nonetheless the children at the beach knew nothing of that.
+Nonetheless the children playing at blowing bubbles at the beach did not know how big their bubbles could have gotten.
 And they did manage to scatter quite impressive bubbles upon the breeze.

 Up on the grass beyond the sand, the enterprising have set up makeshift stalls and food vans.
 (Is it still street food, if there’s no street?).
 Really, you won’t go hungry in Malaysia.